jbactual/Well-Read-Flutter/README.md

 # Well-Read-Flutter
 Description: Well Read is a general template for a bookstore and is a great way to learn how the flutter framework is utilized in order to build both android and ios mobile applications.
-I documented most of the application which should give you a better understanding of how everything works.
+This application is simple in design with important key features most applications have.
+I documented most of the application which will give you a better understanding of how everything works.
+If you have any questions send me a notification.

 Please tip if this repo saved you time and money.
 Thanks!

 - Paypal -- paypal.me/jbactual
+- Bitcoin -- 1LttSuJPu1V4DqpytFW8hsTVy6rVZ55yh6

 #  Features:
     1. Main()